 The Honours degree is challenging and hard work and students are required to manage their own time and work more independently than during their undergraduate studies, especially on their year-project.
 However, we pride ourselves on the fact that our graduates are highly sought after.
 The degree can have a significant impact on your salary and many companies insist on a four-year degree.
 Further information, such as application procedures and a FAQ, is available on our page for Prospective postgrauate students.

 Curriculum: Computer Science Stream

 The Honours curriculum has been designed for full-time postgraduate students.
 Students who would like to study part-time can enroll for a maximum of two years, but note that class attendance is compulsory, because classes often include discussions on known solutions, cutting edge research, or open problems in the field studied.
 Students should complete an honours project and six elective modules.
 The list of available postgraduate modules is listed on the postgraduate modules page.

 The honours project is worth 32 credits.
-The project is a critical part of the honours degree and is a large software construction or research problem on which the student works independently, under the supervision of a staff member.
+The honours project is a critical part of the honours degree and is a large software construction or research problem on which the student works independently, under the supervision of a staff member.
 The project does not follow undergraduate semesters; it starts once the project has been allocated and ends with the final demo and presentation sessions at the end of the year.
 There are a few deadlines throughout the year, but ultimately students need to manage their own time.

 Curriculum: Data Science Stream